Street naming and numbering

 To make an application, you need to:

-- submit a Street Naming and Numbering application form (with General information and Guidelines)
+- Completed Street Naming and Numbering application form (pdf, 120 KB)

-- submit a plan clearly marking out the external entrance to each affected property.
+- A plan clearly marking out the external entrance to each affected property.

 |Type of Work||Charge|

 You can pay the charge due by cheque, debit or credit card.
-If you are unsure as to the charge due and to avoid delay to your application, you may wish contact us to discuss the charge for your development.
+If you are unsure of how much your application may cost, you may wish contact us to discuss this first.